dfe-analytical-services/dfeR/data-raw/old_la_codes.md

 ## Background

-This is a step by step guide to adding the three digit local authority codes to the wd_pcon_lad_la_rgn_ctry lookup, including the code you'll need to use.
+This is a step by step guide to adding the three-digit ("old") local authority codes to the wd_pcon_lad_la_rgn_ctry lookup, including the code you'll need to use.

 ## Step by step guide